-The first and biggest piece of news is that I’ve migrated my code from GitHub to GitLab.
+The first and biggest piece of news is that I’ve migrated my code from GitHub to GitLab (and now to self-hosted Phabricator).
 The decision was largely due to the greater amount of features available to free accounts, including private repositories (where I keep the repos for my blogs - can’t have anyone taking sneak peeks at new posts!).
 Users can log in to GitLab using a GitHub account, so there’s no need to make an extra account for reporting issues or providing pull requests.

 Comments by Muut

 My goal with the choices of third party options to support in this theme is to include projects that I think will respect their users’ privacy without costing a ton of money to use.
 This is… more difficult than it should be.
 There are self-hosted services like HashOver, which BluestNight already supports, but these require other software to be running on the server and are not compatible with services such as GitHub/GitLab Pages or Netlify.
 Then there are services like Disqus which, though prevalent, don’t seem to respect user privacy as much as they should.